sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 Mappings for a local VM reside on a VM's host.
 Mapping lookups determine the network provider address (PA) spaces to redirect traffic.
-A mapping is a CA to PA (Customer Address to Provider Address) lookup table, and Encap determination (for example).
+A mapping is a CA to PA (Customer Address to Provider Address) lookup table, and the parameters that would be required to transform the packet before forwarding to the right interface (for example: Encap determination).

   `10.3.0.0/16 -> VNET C (Peered) (use mapping)`